contentauth/c2pa-python/docs/native-resources-management.md

 ### Troubleshooting

-- An attribute set only in `__init__` is missing on an instance built by `_wrap_native_handle()`, because that path never runs `__init__`.
+- An attribute set only in `__init__` is missing on an instance built by `_wrap_native_handle()`, since that path never runs `__init__`.
 The failure shows up later as an `AttributeError` from whichever method reads the attribute, often `_release()` during cleanup.
-Attributes belong in `_init_attrs()`, which each subclass `__init__` calls and which `_wrap_native_handle()` calls in its place. `ManagedResource.__init__` does not call it, so a subclass that omits the call gets neither path.
+Attributes belong in `_init_attrs()`, which each subclass `__init__` calls and `_wrap_native_handle()` calls in its place. `ManagedResource.__init__` does not call it, so a subclass omitting the call gets neither path.

-- `_init_attrs()` called after an FFI call that can raise leaves `_release()` accessing attributes that do not exist yet when that call fails, crashing with `AttributeError`.
-It belongs immediately after `super().__init__()`, before anything that can fail.
+- Calling `_init_attrs()` after an FFI call that can raise leaves `_release()` reading attributes that do not exist yet when that call fails, crashing with `AttributeError`.
+It belongs right after `super().__init__()`, before anything that can fail.

-- Assigning `self._handle` or `self._lifecycle_state` directly bypasses the checks that make the lifecycle safe. `_activate()` refuses a null handle and refuses to run on an already-active object; `_consume_and_swap()` requires the resource to be active and the replacement non-null.
-Direct assignment gives up both, and the resulting bugs (an ACTIVE object with a null handle, or a silently discarded pointer) surface far from their cause.
+- Assigning `self._handle` or `self._lifecycle_state` directly bypasses the checks that make the lifecycle safe. `_activate()` refuses a null handle and refuses to run on an already-active object, and `_consume_and_swap()` requires the resource active and the replacement non-null.
+Direct assignment gives up both, and the resulting bugs, an ACTIVE object with a null handle, or a silently discarded pointer, surface far from their cause.

 - A `_release()` that raises has its exception silently swallowed by `_cleanup_resources()`, visible only in the logs.
-A small lifecycle for managed resources would let `_release()` check whether they need releasing; the actual release call wrapped in try/except is a fallback for unexpected failures.
+A small lifecycle for managed resources would let `_release()` check whether they need releasing, the release call itself wrapped in try/except as a fallback for unexpected failures.

-- `_release()` can be called more than once (via `close()` then `__del__`, or multiple `close()` calls), so it must handle being called on an already-cleaned-up object.
-Setting attributes to `None` after closing them is the standard pattern.
+- `_release()` can be called more than once, via `close()` then `__del__`, or multiple `close()` calls, so it must handle running on an already-cleaned-up object.
+The standard pattern sets attributes to `None` after closing them.

-- Calling `c2pa_free` directly is not recommended. `ManagedResource` handles this.
-A redundant free of an already-released pointer is not a crash: the native pointer registry rejects an untracked address without touching memory and returns `-1`. `ManagedResource` relies on this guard so the unknown-ownership failure paths can issue a guarded free without risking a double-free.
-A manual free is still wrong — the lifecycle owns the pointer and bypassing it defeats the state checks.
+- Call `c2pa_free` through `ManagedResource`, not directly.
+A redundant free of an already-released pointer is not a crash: the native pointer registry rejects an untracked address without touching memory and returns `-1`, and `ManagedResource` relies on that guard so unknown-ownership failure paths can issue a guarded free without risking a double-free.
+A manual free still bypasses the lifecycle's state checks.

-- When a subclass inherits from both `ManagedResource` and an ABC like `ContextProvider`, and both define a property with the same name (e.g. `is_valid`), Python resolves it using the MRO.
+- When a subclass inherits from both `ManagedResource` and an ABC like `ContextProvider`, and both define a property with the same name, `is_valid` say, Python resolves it using the MRO.
 The parent listed first in the class definition wins.
-With the ABC listed first, Python finds the abstract property before the concrete one and raises `TypeError: Can't instantiate abstract class`.
-The class with the concrete implementation therefore comes first (e.g. `class Context(ManagedResource, ContextProvider)`, not `class Context(ContextProvider, ManagedResource)`).
+List the ABC first, and Python finds the abstract property before the concrete one, raising `TypeError: Can't instantiate abstract class`.
+The class with the concrete implementation goes first: `class Context(ManagedResource, ContextProvider)`, not the reverse.

-- When two parent classes define the same method or property with different concrete implementations, the MRO silently picks the first one, which can cause subtle bugs where the wrong implementation is used.
-With shared property names across multiple inheritance, `ClassName.__mro__` or `ClassName.mro()` confirms the expected resolution order.
+- When two parent classes define the same method or property with different concrete implementations, the MRO silently picks the first one, which can cause subtle bugs from using the wrong one. `ClassName.__mro__` or `ClassName.mro()` confirms the expected resolution order for shared property names across multiple inheritance.